docQodly/docs/docs/studio/settings.md

 Shows or hides the tips icons ![helper](img/helper-tip.png) in the webform editor.

+#### Activate Welcome Tour

+Enables or disables the display of the Welcome tour dialogs boxes that introduce you to the main features of the Web studio.

 ## Application

-#### Preview Page
+#### Start Page

-Allows to select a webform to use as the home page of your application.
+Allows to select a webform to use as the start page of your application.

-The home page webform is automatically rendered when:
+The start page webform is automatically rendered when:

 - you click on the **Preview** button in the webform editor - the webform is rendered in a new tab.
 - you click on the **Preview URL** area in the Qodly Cloud dashboard of your application.

-This setting is defined at project level.

 #### Default Display Mode